Mar. 12, 2023

 • The majority of cases have been shown to harbor CDKN2A/B homozygous deletions and MAPK pathway alterations, the most common of which is the BRAF V600E mutation.

-Pleomorphic xanthoastrocytoma (PXA) is a rare astrocytic tumor.
-The first cases were reported in 1973 as meningocerebral fibrous xanthomas, which were presumed to be of mesenchymal origin (26).
+Pleomorphic xanthoastrocytoma (PXA) is a rare circumscribed astrocytic tumor.
+The first cases were reported in 1973 as meningocerebral fibrous xanthomas, which were presumed to be of mesenchymal origin (27).
 In 1978, the discovery of the astrocytic marker GFAP allowed Kepes and coworkers to reevaluate these previously reported cases, along with several new ones, and to confirm their astrocytic lineage.
-Their subsequent report of 12 patients with pleomorphic xanthoastrocytoma was the first to systematically describe its features and to name this new entity—one that reflects its most salient pathologic characteristics (27).
-An evaluation of a pleomorphic xanthoastrocytoma excised in 1930 from a patient who survived for 40 years has yielded what is apparently the earliest known example of this tumor (12).
+Their subsequent report of 12 patients with pleomorphic xanthoastrocytoma was the first to systematically describe its features and to name this new entity—one that reflects its most salient pathologic characteristics (28).
+An evaluation of a pleomorphic xanthoastrocytoma excised in 1930 from a patient who survived for 40 years has yielded what is apparently the earliest known example of this tumor (13).
 The recognition of this tumor is critical for patient care because of the difference from the natural history of most astrocytic tumors and the consequent implications for management.
-Moreover, identification of the targetable molecular alterations can help define subtypes of this tumor and offers new potential treatment avenues.
+Moreover, identification of the targetable molecular alterations can help define subtypes of this tumor, achieve more accurate prognostication, and offers new potential treatment avenues.

-Pleomorphic xanthoastrocytomas are tumors most often found in supratentorial cortical regions (53; 20), often with a cystic component on imaging, which can make them difficult to distinguish from pilocytic astrocytoma (20) or high-grade infiltrating astrocytomas.
-Most frequently, temporal lobe is affected, in up to 65% of cases; the parietal lobe next in frequency, and the occipital and frontal lobes less commonly involved (51; 71; 14).
-They can rarely occur within deeper structures such as the thalamus and the cerebellum (34; 75; 53; 62).
-Rare primary occurrence in the spinal cord has been reported (07; 78; 18; 08), but 2 unusual cases involving the retina in young women with glaucoma have also been documented (77).
-There have also been additional reports of multicentric tumor occurrence (46; 63; 78).
-Pleomorphic xanthoastrocytoma primarily arises in children and young adults, with a median age in the early 20s, but it can also arise in children less than 1 year of age and adults reaching their ninth decade of life (53).
+Pleomorphic xanthoastrocytomas are tumors most often found in supratentorial cortical regions (55; 22), often with a cystic component on imaging, which can make them difficult to distinguish from pilocytic astrocytoma (22) or high-grade infiltrating astrocytomas.
+Most frequently, temporal lobe is affected in up to 65% of cases, the parietal lobe being next in frequency, and the occipital and frontal lobes are less commonly involved (53; 71; 15).
+They can rarely occur within deeper structures such as the thalamus and the cerebellum (35; 75; 55; 64).
+Rare primary occurrence in the spinal cord has been reported (07; 77; 19; 08), and even an extramedullary intradural tumor has been observed (30).
+There have also been additional reports of multicentric tumor occurrence (48; 65; 77).
+Pleomorphic xanthoastrocytoma primarily arises in children and young adults, with a median age in the early 20s, but it can also arise in children less than 1 year of age and adults reaching their ninth decade of life (55).
 There is no significant gender predilection.

-Patients most commonly present with seizures, often harboring epilepsy for some time prior to diagnosis, given the more indolent nature of pleomorphic xanthoastrocytoma.
-The median duration of seizures prior to diagnosis is 3 years (14).
-One patient had focal epilepsy for 32 years before his tumor was diagnosed (71).
-Studies of patients in tertiary referral centers have shown that 15% of patients with chronic epilepsy have a brain tumor, with 1% of such tumors being pleomorphic xanthoastrocytomas (47).
-This is influenced by selection bias.
-Patients may also present with signs of increased intracranial pressure (nausea, vomiting, papilledema), or focal neurologic deficits, or both (40; 20; 62).
+Patients most commonly present with seizures, often harboring epilepsy for some time prior to diagnosis, given the relatively indolent nature of pleomorphic xanthoastrocytoma.
+Patients may also present with signs of increased intracranial pressure (nausea, vomiting, papilledema), focal neurologic deficits, or both (41; 22; 64).

-More recent work has shown that the majority of pleomorphic xanthoastrocytomas harbor MAPK alterations, the most common one being the BRAF V600E mutation, generally estimated to occur in up to 80% of tumors and which is associated with a favorable overall prognosis (09; 30; 20; 66; 62; 72; 73).
+More recent work has shown that the majority of pleomorphic xanthoastrocytomas harbor MAPK alterations, the most common one being the BRAF V600E mutation, generally estimated to occur in up to 80% of tumors, and which is associated with a favorable overall prognosis (10; 31; 22; 67; 64; 72; 73).
 This represents an exciting avenue for further research given the development of targeted BRAF inhibitors such as dabrafenib and vemurafenib that may augment surgical resection.
-BRAF mutations have been shown to promote cell proliferation, differentiation, and survival via the RAS/RAF/MEK/ERK kinase pathway (64).
-It is possible that tumors that histopathologically are consistent with pleomorphic xanthoastrocytoma may be divided into 2 groups, those with MAPK pathway aberrancies and those without.
+BRAF mutations have been shown to promote cell proliferation, differentiation, and survival via the RAS/RAF/MEK/ERK kinase pathway (66).
+It may be warranted to subclassify the tumors that histopathologically are consistent with pleomorphic xanthoastrocytoma into 2 groups, those with MAPK pathway aberrancies and those without.

 An 8-year-old girl presented to the clinic with a 3.5-year history of medically refractory partial complex seizures.
 She had a febrile convulsion at the age of 2, but she developed spontaneous seizures at 4.5 years of age, consisting of 20 to 40 seconds of staring with bilateral arm twitching, sometimes accompanied by chewing movements or picking at her clothes.
 These occurred daily despite concurrent treatment with 4 anticonvulsants.
 Neurologic examination was normal.
 MRI scan demonstrated a 1.5 cm lesion centered in the right superior temporal gyrus, which was felt to be consistent with a cavernous hemangioma.
 In retrospect, this lesion was thought to have been present on a scan done at 2 years of age, albeit without the dense calcification seen subsequently.